aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/shalom/a-prayer-for-justice-blessing-and-praise-on-shabbat-shoftim-by-virginia-spatz.html.md

 <body>
 Title: A Prayer for Justice, Blessing, and Praise on Shabbat Shoftim, by Virginia Spatz<br />
 Primary contributor: vspatz<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=11890">http://opensiddur.org/?p=11890</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=11890">http://opensiddur.org/?p=11890</a>
 <p />
 <hr />